 If you place [your bet] with God, you lose nothing, even if it turns out that God does not exist.
 But if you place it against God, and you are wrong and God does exist, you lose everything.[iv]

 Pascal and modern religionists who endorse his argument have conveniently overlooked that his wager, if sound, would justify belief in any god one happens to choose.
-Indeed, not just any god, but every single god ever conceived, from Allah to Zeus.
+Indeed, not just any god, but every god ever conceived, from Allah to Zeus.
 Once you grant yourself permission to believe in one god contrary to reason, solely on the prospect of the benefit the belief bestows, what’s to stop you from believing in a second god, and a third, and as many as you please?
 Facts, logic, and all measures of truth are out the window.
 All you care about is the payback.

 Pascal didn’t explicitly say we should believe what is contrary to reason, but he did implicitly argue as much by insisting that when the evidence is ambiguous, we need not suspend judgment, as reason demands.
 In other words, what reason dictates is not obligatory if it conflicts with one’s desires.
-This is dumb and dangerous.

-Let me first explain why it’s dangerous.
 Pascal said that if you believe in God and that belief turns out to be wrong, you haven’t really lost much, but if you’re right, you have lots to gain.
 He could have gone further still by pointing out that even a thoroughly false belief might deliver a big payoff.
-That would be pure happenstance, however, and the odds are probably against a thoroughly false belief having good consequences that outweigh its bad consequences.
+That would be pure happenstance, however, and the odds are against a thoroughly false belief having good consequences that outweigh its bad consequences.

-False beliefs have true costs.
-Suppose a man believes that a fleet of guardian angels will protect him if he undertakes some risky endeavor, like getting drunk and playing catch with a rattlesnake, as was done by the late Joe Buddy Caine of Anniston, Alabama, may he rest in peace.[v]
-Or envision a poor blind man who chooses to believe he can successfully operate a bulldozer.
-Applying Pascal’s logic, the man should embrace this belief so long as the belief, if true, would have sufficiently good consequences.
 Perhaps a consequence would be that he can earn a respectable income, a good consequence for any poor blind man.
 Granted, his friends may abandon him after he demolishes their homes, the police may arrest him, and he may get beaten and raped in prison.
 But whatever the specific outcome, his decision to believe is strictly determined by the anticipated consequences, rather than by the facts of the case.

-Earnest Christians scorn the notion that we should believe in God as a means to get to heaven or as “fire insurance” against hell.
+Earnest Christians scorn the notion that belief is our ticket to heavenly bliss or “fire insurance” against hell.
 Pascal’s wager, in their view, applies a cost–benefit calculation more appropriate to business school than Sunday school.
 These Christians hold that one’s belief must be sincere, not contrived for personal advantage.
-Moreover, to suggest that God could not see through such a shamelessly opportunistic charade amounts to blasphemy.
+And to suggest that God could not see through such a shamelessly opportunistic charade amounts to blasphemy.
+It may be fine in some circumstances to direct our actions in accordance with likely practical outcomes, but it is never appropriate to deliberately craft our appraisal of facts to pursue our self-interest.

 As mentioned above, Pascal’s wager is dumb.
-By that, I mean it operates on poor logic.
-According to Pascal, we need to determine the consequences of a belief before judging whether that belief is correct.
+By that, I mean that it operates on poor logic.
+According to Pascal, we need to determine the consequences of a belief before judging whether the belief is correct.
 Pascal obviously didn’t think this through.
 Determining the consequences of a belief means determining particular facts.
 Yet, by Pascal’s own logic, we can’t judge any alleged fact as true or false until we trace out its consequences.
 Pascal’s wager thus traps us in a self-referential mire of indecision.

 This brings us to the most basic flaw in Pascal’s wager, its presumption that we can choose our beliefs.
 Pascal recommended training ourselves through ritual and practice to deliberately channel and manipulate our beliefs.
-He is not alone in arguing thusly.

-William James, father of American psychology, took a similarly outlandish approach.
+William James, father of American psychology, took a similar approach.
 He asserted that, even lacking evidence, we can legitimately believe “any hypothesis that is live enough to tempt our will.”[vi]
 James suggested that if we have been heretofore unwilling or unable to gather enough facts to decide an important issue, such that we are left wavering, we can switch our beliefs on or off as we would a bedside lamp.
 Instead of urging us to gather more information or think harder about our decision, and in the meantime withhold judgment, James encouraged us to flip a mental circuit breaker to energize our belief in the Christian scheme of salvation.
 He would have us believe as a matter of choice or will rather than as mandated by evidence.
 (James published his lecture on this topic in a book titled The Will to Believe.)

 Suppose Pascal and James were correct in their claim that it’s psychologically possible, when faced with a live option, to consciously manipulate our beliefs (doxastic voluntarism) to achieve bliss.
 Embracing the Christian scheme of salvation would be an inefficient way to exercise such a faculty of belief.
 We could, after all, instantly enjoy bliss by choosing to believe we are already in heaven and skip all the intermediate steps.
 If our belief that we are in heaven is correct, our bliss will be eternal.
 If our belief is incorrect, our bliss will last until we die.
 If, after death, we end up in heaven, our bliss will continue forever.
 If we end up in hell, we can simply choose to believe we are in heaven.
-So even if Pascal and James were correct in thinking that we can switch on our belief in God to enjoy bliss, there would be more effective ways to channel our beliefs.
+So even if Pascal and James were correct in thinking that we can switch on our belief in God to enjoy bliss, there would be more direct and efficient ways to channel our beliefs.

 Edwin Way Teale got it right when he remarked, “It is morally as bad not to care whether a thing is true or not, so long as it makes you feel good, as it is not to care how you got your money so long as you have got it.”[vii]
-As for those philosophers who encourage us to believe as we will, Bertrand Russell offers a similar admonition: “Morally, a philosopher who uses his professional competence for anything except a disinterested search for truth is guilty of a kind of treachery.”[viii]
-Any religious advocate who appeals to Pascal’s wager is wearing a thin veneer of logic to coax his unsuspecting target in the direction of irrational superstition, much as the rapist acts superficially polite to coax his victim toward the back alley.
+As for those philosophers who encourage us to believe as we will, Bertrand Russell offers an admonition: “Morally, a philosopher who uses his professional competence for anything except a disinterested search for truth is guilty of a kind of treachery.”[viii]
+Any religious advocate who appeals to Pascal’s wager is wearing a thin veneer of logic to coax his unsuspecting target in the direction of irrational superstition, much as the rapist acts superficially polite to coax his intended victim toward the back alley.

 Suppose that, after careful reasoning, you decide no god exists.
 If your belief is correct and there is no god, you avoid squandering your life attending church and praying and so forth.
 If you are mistaken and there is a god, the consequences of your nonbelief depend on the nature of God.
 If God is indifferent to human activities, then, as a product of your nonbelief, you avoid squandering your life on inconsequential worshipful practices.
 If God is unjust or sadistic, you avoid squandering your life trying to please a god who is going to fry you anyway.
 If God is fair, reasonable, and loving, you needn’t worry that you will be punished for earnestly examining the evidence and arriving at a reasonable, albeit mistaken, conclusion.